Republic of Moldova

 Local authorities shall be entitled, in exercising their powers, to co-operate and, within the framework of the law, to form consortia with other local authorities in order to carry out tasks of common interest.

-Consequently, Article 10.1 of the Charter is respected in the Republic of Moldova.
+Therefore, the rapporteurs consider that Article 10, paragraph 1 of the Charter is respected in the Republic of Moldova.

 Article 10.2